TerryChen05/WeatherDataAnalysis/README.md

-Project was created March 2024 Using C:
+Project was created March 2024:

 The C code processes temperature data from various weather monitoring systems around the world between 1750 and 2015, and uses it to perform calculations to generate specific information: